DworkinLab/TR2022_TransvectionDataScripts/readme.md

 # data and scripts

-This repository contains the data and scripts to reproduce the results from Rzezniczak et al. (2022).
+This repository contains the data and scripts to reproduce the results from:

+Rzezniczak et al. (2023).
 Regulation at *Drosophila*’s Malic Enzyme highlights the complexity of transvection and its sensitivity to genetic background.
-In review.
+Genetics 223(2). https://doi.org/10.1093/genetics/iyac181

 Authors: Teresa Z. Rzezniczak, Mark T. Rzezniczak, Bruce H. Reed, Ian Dworkin, Thomas J.S.
 Merritt